Read Raising Concerns online

 38.9 If harm has already been caused to a person in your care, explain fully and promptly what has happened and the likely outcomes.
 This duty is clearly supported by the Code.

-39 We recognise that nurses and midwives in leadership positions, or managers of nurses and midwives, are not always in a position to deal with the concerns raised to them, or may themselves feel that senior managers have not done enough to sort out the matter.
+39 We recognise that those in leadership positions, or managers of nurses, midwives and nursing associates, aren't always in a position to deal with the concerns raised to them, or may themselves feel that senior managers have not done enough to sort out the matter.
 Clinical leaders can get support and advice at all levels from professional bodies, trade unions or PCaW.
 Also, guidance for employers on putting whistleblowing arrangements in place, Speak up for a healthy NHS (NHS, 2010), has been produced by the Social Partnership Forum.

 The role of employers